Aneurin Donald: Hampshire: 2018-2023

 Offered a new three-year contract from 2019 to 2021 by Glamorgan, Donald who has ambitions to play for the England national side, decided for career reasons on 23 August 2018 to sign a two-year deal with Hampshire for the 2019 and 2020 seasons.
 As a result, Glamorgan offered Donald to Hampshire as a loan player for the remainder of the 2018 season, and he hence moved with immediate effect.

 In the 2019 season, Donald broke into the Hampshire County Championship side.
 In his first first-class game for Hampshire, he hit 75 from 56 balls against Warwickshire, and in July he took the same attack for 173 off 144 balls in a superb counterattacking innings from No. 6.
 He finished the season with 554 runs at 39.57 with a strike rate of 83.30.

 In December 2019, Donald was ruled out of the 2020 cricket season, after tearing his anterior cruciate ligament. in 2022 Donald was part of Hampshire's 2022 T20 Blast winning team.
 In 2023, Donald was loaned to Derbyshire.
 At the conclusion of the 2023 season it was announced that Donald would join Derbyshire permanently at the end of his Hampshire contract in October 2023.

 Derbyshire: 2024-present

 Donald scored 315 runs for Derbyshire during their 2024 T20 Blast campaign, including setting a club record for the fastest 50 off just 19 balls, as well as making 13 county championship appearances and as a result was rewarded with a new two-year contract in February 2025.
 On 6 July 2025 he scored the joint fastest T20 Blast 50 by scoring 51 off 13 balls against Yorkshire.
+He signed a new two-year contract in November 2025, tying him into the club until at least the end of the 2028 season.

+England: 2026-Present

+After a successful season with both Derbyshire in the Vitality Blast and Trent Rockets in the Hundred, Donald was added to the England IT20 squad for the Sri Lanka tour of England in 2026.
+On 15 September 2026, Donald made his debut for England in a T20I against Sri Lanka in Southampton, where he scored 12 runs before being caught off the bowling of Dunith Wellalage.